-The dog park is on an approximately 7-acre tract of land at the eastern end of Stuart Nelson Park.
+The dog park is on an approximately 7-acre tract of land at the eastern end of Stuart Nelson Park (175 Stuart Nelson Park Road - off of Park Avenue west of Noble Park).
 As you enter Stuart Nelson Park, the dog park is on the right side with the large dog park closest to the park entrance.

 Monetary Donations: Donations can be sent to

 Attention: Dog Park